api3-ecosystem/ecosystem-markdown-articles/README.md

 # Adding Articles to the Repository

 Welcome to our repository!
-This guide is designed to help contributors add articles with ease while ensuring consistency and quality.
+This guide is designed to help contributors add articles to [ecosystem.api3.org](https://ecosystem.api3.org/) with ease while ensuring consistency and quality.
 It covers everything from creating a new article to formatting it with custom Markdown components.

 ## Table of Contents